apache/skywalking/docs/en/api/metrics-query-expression.md

 ```

 For example:
-if the first expression value is empty but the second one not empty, it would return the result from the second expression.
+if the first expression value is empty but the second one is not empty, it would return the result from the second expression.
 The following example would return the content of the **service_cpm** metric.

 ```text
 view_as_seq(not_existing, service_cpm)
 ```

-### Result Type
+#### Result Type
-Following the expression which has not empty value.
+The result type is determined by the type of selected not-null metric expression.